-One year from date of initial certification or one year from renewal course date.
+One year from date of initial certification or one year from renewal course date taken in 2013.
 Module courses are available to those in good standing with current certificates.
-DES allows a 90-day grace period for renewal courses, as long as the 90 days does not extend into the next calendar year.
+Renewal attendees must attend no sooner than 90-days before their certification date or 90-days after their certification date, as long as the attendee submits their application and payment in full prior to the certification date.
 HWCs with expired or lapsed certification will need to retake the Basic course and test to become certified.

 HWCs who change companies or jobs during the year and wish to maintain certification, should contact DES to modify their certification.

 Individuals who fail to pass the test may retake it two more times in the same calendar year.
 They may opt to self-study and retake the test.
 If unsuccessful, they must attend another Basic course (course fee only).
 The test may not be taken more than three times in one calendar year.

 Status of Current Applications

 Contact Judy Small at email@example.com or (603) 271-2990.

 US Code of Federal Regulations: Attendance at HWCC training counts for that individual as annual hazardous waste training under 40 CFR 265.16 for fully-regulated generators of hazardous waste (Federal Large Quantity Generators).

 Hazardous Waste Coordinator Certification Program website ; or (603) 271-2942 or (866) HAZWAST (Toll Free In-State Hotline, 8-4 M-F)

 Adobe Acrobat Reader format.
 Download a free reader from Adobe.